Two days of all-round learning in urology, from simulation lab to robotic surgery

 The ever-increasing availability of minimally invasive surgical techniques and complex robotic ones require urological surgeons to train to a high level.
 Indeed, the new generations of surgeons need increasingly accurate and practical training for these innovative instruments to minimise the inconveniences, even if minimal, in the operating theatre.

-The School of Specialisation in Urology at Humanitas University organised a theoretical and practical course for all 15 resident doctors.
+The Specialty School in Urology at Humanitas University organised a theoretical and practical course for all 15 resident doctors.
 The training is organized in three phases, ongoing from April to June 2022, starting with online tutorials, passing through the Simulation Lab and ending with the actual surgery phase.

 “The programme,” explains Professor Nicolò Maria Buffi Director of the School of Specialisation in Urology, “took place over a month and a half, during which the resident doctors, according to their year of specialisation, underwent theoretical and practical training to improve their learning curves and prepare skilled and competent urological surgeons. – This, continues the expert – is a programme that integrates and is conducted in parallel with the ENTRY project (EuropeaN Training in uRology), financed by a three-year European Erasmus fund with Humanitas University as lead partner.
 The ENTRY project aims to promote innovation in the training of urologists so that they can use the most advanced instruments and at the same time reduce complications.
 Both projects are important to develop a uniformed training across Europe.